cs481-ekh/s23-volt/docs/index.md

 ![Imgur](https://i.imgur.com/fRgjgob.png)

-The user can also save a json of thier project or import a json from another source that will populate the frames.
+The user can also save a json file of thier project or import a json from another source that will populate the frames.
 This can be done from the "Simulation Save/Load" menu at the top left of the page:

 ![Imgur](https://i.imgur.com/htQDCV1.png)

-The user also has access to a graph that shows the total amount of each energy type per frame.
+The user also has access to the ability to display a graph that shows the total amount of each energy type per frame.
 This can be accessed using the "Show Graph" button on the frame control panel at the bottum of the page:

 ![Imgur](https://i.imgur.com/QPqqRl6.png)